 Skip to content Accessibility statement

-Struggling parents to meet with Ministers on child poverty
+Struggling parents meet with Ministers on child poverty

 A collaborative online project between parents and carers, academics at the Universities of York and Salford and Child Poverty Action Group, Changing Realities documents the experiences of low-income families and pushes for change.

-The parents will meet Education Secretary Bridget Phillipson and representatives from the Department for Work and Pensions.
+On Wednesday 27 November 2024, the parents met with Education Secretary Bridget Phillipson and representatives from the Department for Work and Pensions.
 The parents welcomed the invitation to contribute to the consultation by the government’s Child Poverty Taskforce and say with child poverty at record levels, wide-ranging reforms must come soon.

 Lasting change